II. USING ANTIBIOTICS AND CHEMICAL AGENTS TO CONTROL BACTERIA

 c.
 Pyrazinamide inhibits fatty acid synthesis in the membranes of Mycobacterium tuberculosis.

-4. Some antimicrobial chemotherapeutic agents inhibit normal nucleic acid replication in bacteria (see Fig. 1).
+4. Some antimicrobial chemotherapeutic agents inhibit normal nucleic acid replication in bacteria (see Common Antibiotics).

-a.
-The fluoroquinolones (norfloxacin, lomefloxacin, fleroxacin, ciprofloxacin, enoxacin, trovafloxacin, gatifloxacin, etc., (see Fig. 1)) work by inhibiting one or more of a group of enzymes called topoisomerase (def), enzymes needed for supercoiling, replication, and separation of circular bacterial DNA (see Fig. 4A).
+Fluoroquinolones (norfloxacin, lomefloxacin, fleroxacin, ciprofloxacin, enoxacin, trovafloxacin, gatifloxacin, etc., (see Common Antibiotics))) work by inhibiting one or more of a group of enzymes called topoisomerase (def), enzymes needed for supercoiling, replication, and separation of circular bacterial DNA (see Fig. 10).
 For example, DNA gyrase (topoisomerase II) catalyzes the negative supercoiling of the circular DNA found in bacteria.
 It is critical in bacterial DNA replication, DNA repair, transcription of DNA into RNA, and genetic recombination.
 Topoisomerase IV, on the other hand, is involved in the relaxation of the supercoiled circular DNA, enabling the separation of the interlinked daughter chromosomes at the end of bacterial DNA replication.

-b.
-The sulfonamides (sulfamethoxazole, sulfanilamide) and diaminopyrimidines (trimethoprim) (see Fig. 1) block enzymes in the bacteria pathway required for the synthesis of tetrahydrofolic acid, a cofactor needed for bacteria to make the nucleotide bases thymine, guanine, uracil, and adenine (see Fig. 4).
+Sulfonamides (sulfamethoxazole, sulfanilamide) and diaminopyrimidines (trimethoprim) (see Common Antibiotics) block enzymes in the bacteria pathway required for the synthesis of tetrahydrofolic acid, a cofactor needed for bacteria to make the nucleotide bases thymine, guanine, uracil, and adenine (see Fig. 11).

-c.
-Metronidazole (see Fig. 1) is a drug that is activated by the microbial proteins flavodoxin and feredoxin found in microaerophilc and anaerobic bacteria and certain protozoans.
+Metronidazole (see Common Antibiotics) is a drug that is activated by the microbial proteins flavodoxin and feredoxin found in microaerophilc and anaerobic bacteria and certain protozoans.
 Once activated, the metronidazole puts nicks in the microbial DNA strands.

-d.
-Rifampin (rifamycin) (see Fig. 1) blocks transcription (def) by inhibiting bacterial RNA polymerase, the enzyme responsible for transcription of DNA to mRNA.
+Rifampin (rifamycin) (see Common Antibiotics) blocks transcription (def) by inhibiting bacterial RNA polymerase, the enzyme responsible for transcription of DNA to mRNA.

-a.
-The aminoglycosides (streptomycin, neomycin, netilmicin, tobramycin, gentamicin, amikacin, etc. (see Fig. 1)) bind irreversibly to the 16S rRNA in the 30S subunit of bacterial ribosomes.
+The aminoglycosides (streptomycin, neomycin, netilmicin, tobramycin, gentamicin, amikacin, etc. (see Common Antibiotics)) bind irreversibly to the 16S rRNA in the 30S subunit of bacterial ribosomes.
 Although the exact mechanism of action is still uncertain, there is evidence that some prevent the transfer of the peptidyl tRNA from the A-site to the P-site, thus preventing the elongation of the polypeptide chain.
-Some aminoglycosides also appear to interfere with the proofreading process that helps assure the accuracy of translation (see Fig. 5A).
+Some aminoglycosides also appear to interfere with the proofreading process that helps assure the accuracy of translation (see Fig. 13).
 Possibly the antibiotics reduce the rejection rate for tRNAs that are near matches for the codon.
-This leads to misreading of the codons or premature termination of protein synthesis (see Fig. 5B).
+This leads to misreading of the codons or premature termination of protein synthesis (see Fig. 14).
 Aminoglycosides may also interfere directly or indirectly with the function of the bacterial cytoplasmic membrane.
 Because of their toxicity, aminoglycosides are generally used only when other first line antibiotics are not effective.

-The tetracyclines (tetracycline, doxycycline, demeclocycline, minocycline, etc. (see Fig. 1)) bind reversibly to the 16S rRNA in the 30S ribosomal subunit, distorting it in such a way that the anticodons of charged tRNAs (def) cannot align properly with the codons of the mRNA (see Fig. 5C).
+The tetracyclines (tetracycline, doxycycline, demeclocycline, minocycline, etc. (see Common Antibiotics)) bind reversibly to the 16S rRNA in the 30S ribosomal subunit, distorting it in such a way that the anticodons of charged tRNAs (def) cannot align properly with the codons of the mRNA (see Fig. 15).

-c.
-The macrolides (erythromycin, azithromycin, clarithromycin, dirithromycin, troleandomycin, etc. (see Fig. 1)) bind reversibly to the 23S rRNA in the 50S subunit of bacterial ribosomes.
-They appear to inhibit elongation of the protein by preventing the enzyme peptidyltransferase from forming peptide bonds between the amino acids (see Fig. 5D).
-They may also prevent the transfer of the peptidyl tRNA from the A-site to the P-site (see Fig. 5E) as the beginning peptide chain on the peptidyl tRNA adheres to the ribosome, creates friction, and blocks the exit tunnel of the 50S ribosomal subunit.
+The macrolides (erythromycin, azithromycin, clarithromycin, dirithromycin, troleandomycin, etc. (see Common Antibiotics)) bind reversibly to the 23S rRNA in the 50S subunit of bacterial ribosomes.
+They appear to inhibit elongation of the protein by preventing the enzyme peptidyltransferase from forming peptide bonds between the amino acids (see Fig. 16).
+They may also prevent the transfer of the peptidyl tRNA from the A-site to the P-site (see Fig. 17) as the beginning peptide chain on the peptidyl tRNA adheres to the ribosome, creates friction, and blocks the exit tunnel of the 50S ribosomal subunit.

-d.
-The oxazolidinones (linezolid (see Fig. 1)), following the first cycle of protein synthesis, interfere with translation sometime before the initiation phases.
-They appear to bind to the 50S ribosomal subunit and interfere with its binding to the initiation complex (see Fig. 5F).
+The oxazolidinones (linezolid, sivextro) (see Common Antibiotics), following the first cycle of protein synthesis, interfere with translation sometime before the initiation phases.
+They appear to bind to the 50S ribosomal subunit and interfere with its binding to the initiation complex (see Fig. 18).

-e.
-The streptogramins (synercid, a combination of quinupristin and dalfopristin (see Fig. 1)) bind to two different locations on the 23S rRNA in the 50S ribosomal subunit and work synergistically to block translation.
+The streptogramins (synercid, a combination of quinupristin and dalfopristin (see Common Antibiotics)) bind to two different locations on the 23S rRNA in the 50S ribosomal subunit and work synergistically to block translation.
 There are reports that the streptogramins may inhibit the attachment of the charged tRNA to the A-site or may block the peptide exit tunnel of the 50S ribosomal subunit.